How to grow jasmine

 Jasmine varieties to grow

-• Jasminum x stephanense – with pale pink flowers in June and July, this is a vigorous, deciduous climber.
-It will cope with partial shade as long as the soil is well-drained
+Buy Jasminum angulare from Shrubland Nurseries - Jasminum x stephanense – with pale-pink flowers in June and July, this is a vigorous, deciduous climber.
+It will cope with partial shade as long as the soil is free draining.

-• Jasminum beesianum – a vigorous, semi-evergreen climber, with red-pink flowers in summer.
+Buy Jasminum x stephanense from Crocus - Jasminum beesianum – a vigorous, semi-evergreen climber, with red-pink flowers in summer.
 It's frost hardy, but may suffer in harsh winters.
-Choose a sheltered to enjoy the fragrance.
-Remove old and overcrowded shoots after flowering
+Choose a sheltered spot where you can enjoy the fragrance.
+Remove old and overcrowded shoots after flowering.

-• Trachelospermum jasminoides – the classic star jasmine is a woody, evergreen climber with rich, dark green leaves which turn bronze in winter.
-The scented white flowers appear from mid- to late summer
+Buy Jasminum beesianum from Thompson & Morgan - Trachelospermum jasminoides – the classic star jasmine is a woody, evergreen climber with rich, dark-green leaves that turn bronze in winter.
+The scented, white flowers appear from mid- to late summer.

-• Buy Trachelospermum jasminoides from Thompson & Morgan and Crocus
+Buy Trachelospermum jasminoides from Crocus

 Frequently asked questions

-Help!
-My jasmine leaves are turning brown!
+My jasmine leaves are turning brown - what can I do?

 Can I grow star jasmine in a container?

-Star jasmine can be grown in a container.
+Yes, star jasmine can be grown in a container.
 Choose a pot with a diameter of at least 45cm and add a crock at the bottom to stop compost falling out of the drainage hole.
-Part fill with a loam-based compost such as John Innes Number 3 and plant your jasmine at the same depth it was in its previous pot.
+Part fill with a loam-based compost such as John Innes No. 3 and plant your jasmine at the same depth it was in its previous pot.
 Star jasmine needs a structure to climb up, so make sure you can train it up a wire frame or trellis fixed to a wall or fence next to the pot, or up an obelisk positioned in the pot itself.

 Which jasmines are hardy all year round?

 Common jasmine (Jasminum officinale) and winter jasmine (Jasminum nudiflorum) are hardy, so can be grown outside all year round.
-Star jasmine (Trachelospermum jasminoides) is hardy throughout most of the UK but may need winter protection.
-Tender jasmines, such as many-flowered jasmine (Jasminum polyanthum) are best grown as a house or conservatory plant, where they can be moved outdoors in summer but taken in again when temperatures fall in autumn.
+Star jasmine (Trachelospermum jasminoides) is hardy throughout most of the UK, but may need winter protection.
+Tender jasmines, such as many-flowered jasmine (Jasminum polyanthum), are best grown as a house or conservatory plant, where they can be moved outdoors in summer but taken in again when temperatures fall in autumn.

 Should I train my jasmine up a trellis or wires?